GamesCreatorsClub/GCCPiWarsBlog/posts/2018/10/14/brushess-motor-controller.md

 ![ATmega328p pinout](/2018/10/ATmega328p-pinout.jpg "ATmega328p pinout"){ : style="margin:20px; width:40%; float:left;"}

-For a controller that can fit in wheel hub we have chosen ATmega328p - there are enough free pins to cover 6 pins needed for L6234, 6 for nRF24L01 (more about it later) and a few spare for ADC and such.
+For a controller that can fit in wheel hub we have chosen the ATmega328p - there are enough free pins to cover 6 pins needed for L6234, 6 for nRF24L01 (more about it later) and a few spare for ADC and such.
 Also, it has three timers (two 8bit and one 16bit) all with two PWM outputs.
 Two eight bit timers with their corresponding PWM outputs work perfectly in this situation.
 Remaining 16 bit timer can be, then, used for internal timing.

 ![Controller on breadboard](/2018/10/brushless-controller.jpg "Controller on breadboard")